Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 - **Range Selection**

 Select all spawners within a given range from you.
-This is the only selection methond that cannot select spawners in unloaded chunks.
+This is the only selection method that cannot select spawners in unloaded chunks.

 To adjust the slidebar on the top of the page to change this range.

 - **Select by nbt= check**

 This is the same logic as the `nbt=` selector argument.
-You will be promoted to enter a compound tag, and the system will select all spawners that have at least one entity containing the tag you entered.
+You will be prompted to enter a compound tag, and the system will select all spawners that have at least one entity containing the tag you entered.
 For example. `{id:"minecraft:zombie"}` will select all spawners that spawn zombies.
 This selection works across dimensions and unloaded chunks.

 - **Select Same Potential**

 You must be standing on a spawner to use this one.
-Select all spanwers that have the same `SpawnPotentials` as the spawner you are standing on.
+Select all spawners that have the same `SpawnPotentials` as the spawner you are standing on.
 This selection works across dimensions and unloaded chunks.

 - **Select All**